 Check that your images aren’t too large!

 One of the most crucial aspects of having a fast website is image optimization.
-The majority of file sizes are made up of images.
+This is because the majority of file sizes are made up of images.

 High-quality photographs are essential.
 But enormous images result in massive files, which slow down your site.
 Even one uncompressed image can substantially slow down your entire site and irritate the SEO gods… Yes, uncompressed photos harm your SEO.

-But, there are a lot of techniques to reduce the size of your images without sacrificing image quality.
+But, there are many techniques to reduce the size of your images without sacrificing image quality.

 The first step is to resize the image to the appropriate resolution.
-If you’re going to use an image as a full-screen backdrop or a hero image.
+For example, suppose you’re going to use an image as a full-screen backdrop or a hero image.
 We recommend making it roughly 2000 pixels big.
-Keep in mind that website content is typically 900–1200 pixels in width when sizing an image for your page.
+Remember that website content is typically 900–1200 pixels in width when sizing an image for your page.

 On a Mac